kaybhutani/ticket-booking-system/README.md

 ## API endpoints and functionalities

 - #### Endpoint to Book ticket
-    `/api/book-ticket`  can be used to Book a ticket.
+    Post method `/api/book-ticket`  can be used to Book a ticket.
 If the Movie for passed show timing doesn't exists, it creates a new Movie in Movies Collection.
     Before booking the ticket, it checks for `ticketCount` which cannot exceed 20.
 - #### Update timing of ticket
-    `api/update-timing` can be used to update the timing of ticket.
+    Put method `api/update-timing` can be used to update the timing of ticket.

 - #### View All tickets
-    `/api/view-all-tickets` can be used to view all tickets booked for a movie.
+    Get method `/api/view-all-tickets` can be used to view all tickets booked for a movie.
 Either `showTiming` or `movieId` any of these can be used to check all tickets for a particular movie.

 - #### Delete a ticket
-    `/api/delete-ticket` can be used to delete a ticket using it's `ticketId`
+    Delete method `/api/delete-ticket` can be used to delete a ticket using it's `ticketId`

-- #### View User Details associated with a ticket `/api/user-details` can be used to see details of the user who booked the ticket using `ticketId`
+- #### View User Details associated with a ticket
+    Get method `/api/user-details` can be used to see details of the user who booked the ticket using `ticketId`

 - #### Mark Ticket Expired after 8 hours and Deletion This part is being handled by MongoDb **TTL index** that sets Time to live for each document.
 Since mongodb checks for UTC Time, the `expireAfter` time for each documents is set to 2.5 hours (8 - 5.5) since IST is ahead by 5.5 hours.